luizalucio/luizalucio/README.md

 ## ✨ Luíza Lúcio

 Hi there!
-I'm **Luíza Lúcio**, a Statistics student at the Federal University of Lavras (UFLA), from Lavras, MG — Brazil 🇧🇷.
+I'm **Luíza Helena**, a Statistics student at the Federal University of Lavras (UFLA), from Lavras, MG — Brazil.

 - 📊 Passionate about data, visualization and communication.
 - 🐍 I code in **Python** and **R**.